-JPS Machinery Ltd is the sole UK and Northern Ireland distributor for HSG fibre laser cutting machines, supplying a complete portfolio of industrial sheet, plate and structural tube cutting systems.
+JPS Machinery Ltd are the sole UK and Northern Ireland distributor for

 Laser cutting machinery uses a focused, high-energy laser beam to melt and/or vaporise metal at a precise focal point while assist gas clears the kerf.